spatialaudio/sciospecgui/README.md

 # ScioSpecGui
-A graphical user interface for operating ScioSpecEIT devices.
+A graphical user interface for operating SciospecEIT devices.

 # 1. Installation and Run

-Clone this repository and navigate to the directory.
+Clone this repository and navigate to the loaded directory.
-Inside the cloned folder just type
+Inside the cloned folder just type:

     python main.py

 and the gui should start.
-If packages are missing just install them using e.g. pip or run:
+If packages are missing just install them using pip:

     pip install -r requirements.txt
 ___

+## To Be Done...
 ## Error Handling

 ### USB-Connection Problems